Close Menu

 • Make It a Game, Not a Test

 • How Long Does It Take?
+(Realistic Milestones)

-• The Real Goal: Loving Numbers
+• The Real Goal: Kids Who Love Numbers

-My two-year-old stands in front of his number chart like he’s leading a university lecture.
-He waves his hands.
+My two-year-old stands in front of his number chart like he is leading a university lecture.

 A young child reaching out towards a number chart, showing how to use hand gestures to learn numbers without flashcards.